Deadlines and Important Dates

 Space is limited, and you are encouraged to apply early.
 Applications will be reviewed until all seats are filled.

 For admission to the Graduate School, an applicant must hold either (1) a baccalaureate degree from a regionally accredited U.S. institution or (2) a tertiary (postsecondary) degree that is deemed comparable to a four-year bachelor's degree from a regionally accredited U.S. institution.
 This degree must be from an officially recognized degree-granting institution in the country in which it operates.

-It is expected that students have a bachelor of science degree in a suitable engineering field from an ABET–accredited institution.
-Admission decisions will also be based on relevant work experience and recommendation letters.
+It is expected that students have an ABET accredited Bachelor of Science degree in Electrical Engineering (BSEE) with a GPA of at least 3.0 in the final two years of school.
+Admission decisions will also be based on relevant transcripts, personal statement, work experience, and recommendation letters.

-The program contains a number of courses requiring a solid background in mathematics typically found in an undergraduate program in engineering, physics, chemistry, mathematics, or computer science, with at least two semesters of calculus.
-Students with other undergraduate majors who have a strong background in mathematics may apply.
+The program contains many courses requiring a solid background in mathematics with at least three semesters of calculus including multivariate calculus, differential equations and probability/statistics.
+Students with a strong background in mathematics may apply.
 The admissions committee will consider the academic background, as evidenced by the transcript, as part of the overall application.